Online Training Options

 Registration price is $6,200.
-Our early bird registration costs $5,600, and ends on February 21st, 2020.
+Our early bird registration costs $5,600.
 Given the limited enrollment, the boot camp will fill quickly.
 The cost of the program does not include hotel and travel.
 Continental breakfast and lunch are included in each day's schedule.

 Save 10% on registration when three or more participants from the same organization enroll in the same course.
-Contact Shannon Shea at email@example.com to receive the discount.
+Bentley University Alumni can also receive a 10% discount on all UX Certificate courses.
+Contact Bill Gribbons (firstname.lastname@example.org) to receive the discount.

 The User Experience Boot Camp and the User Experience Certificate are designed as standalone programs.
 Camp graduates may, however, request to have the camp experience applied to credit for two courses in the larger certificate.
 Students who wish to do so are urged to seek advising on course substitutions to minimize possible redundancy between the two programs.